whotracksme/whotracks.me/blog/where_is_the_data_from.md

 the list of tracking domains which Cliqz anti-tracking will work on.
 The side-effect is that this data can also be used to generate this census of trackers across the web.

+Our methodology is outlined in the [WhoTracksMe paper](https://arxiv.org/abs/1804.08959).